Atari: Logotype

 The name comes from the Japanese term atari, used while playing the ancient board game Go.
-The word atari means “to hit a target” in Japanese and is associated with good fortune; in Go, it indicates a situation where a player will be able to capture one or more stones of the opponent in the next move.
+The word atari means "to hit a target" in Japanese; in Go, it indicates a situation where a player will be able to capture one or more stones of the opponent in the next move.

-The Atari logo was designed by George Opperman, who was Atari's first in-house graphic designer and drawn by Evelyn Seto.
+The Atari logo was designed by George Opperman, who was Atari's first in-house graphic designer, and drawn by Evelyn Seto.
 The design is known as "Fuji" for its resemblance to the Japanese mountain, although the logo's origins are unrelated to it.
 Opperman designed the logo intending for the silhouette to look like the letter A as in Atari and for its three "prongs" to resemble players and the midline of the "court" in the company's first hit game, Pong.

 Atari Inc. (1972–1984)

 In 1971, Nolan Bushnell and Ted Dabney founded a small engineering company, Syzygy Engineering, that designed Computer Space, the world's first commercially available arcade video game, for Nutting Associates.
 On June 27, 1972, the two incorporated Atari, Inc. and soon hired Al Alcorn as their first design engineer.
 Bushnell asked Alcorn to produce an arcade version of the Magnavox Odyssey's Tennis game, which would be named Pong.
-While Bushnell incorporated Atari in June 1972, Syzygy Company was never formally incorporated.
 Before Atari's incorporation, Bushnell considered various terms from the game Go, eventually choosing atari, referencing a position in the game when a group of stones is imminently in danger of being taken by one's opponent.
 Atari was incorporated in the state of California on June 27, 1972.

 In 1973, Atari secretly spawned a competitor called Kee Games, headed by Nolan's next-door neighbor Joe Keenan, to circumvent pinball distributors' insistence on exclusive distribution deals; both Atari and Kee could market nearly the same game to different distributors, each getting an "exclusive" deal.
 Joe Keenan's management of the subsidiary led to his appointment as president of Atari when Kee was absorbed into the company in 1974.